 5: Create a Shopping List

-Now that you’ve identified how you want your room to be used, how you want it to feel, and how big your room is, you can create a shopping list for all of the items you’ll need for your space.
+Now that you've identified how you want your room to be used, how you want it to feel, and how big your room is, you can create a shopping list for all of the items you'll need for your space.
 Take inventory of what you already have that can be used first, and then create a list to fill in the holes.
 What you need will really depend on your room and personal taste, but add things like large furniture, small furniture, artwork, rugs, small accessories, light fixtures, drapery and plants to your list.
+At this point you can identify any items you might want to DIY to save money or create something unique.

 6: Set Your Budget & SHOP!
 (And keep your eye out for your muse!)